kpsdev1/The-Recipe-Blog/TESTING.md

 ![Add wine validation](readme-docs/images/htmllogout.jpg)
 </details>

-The **Add Recipe** and **Edit Recipe** pages through errors in the Validator that were related to the **Summernote** libarary that I used.
+The **Add Recipe** and **Edit Recipe** pages threw errors in the Validator that were related to the **Summernote** library that I used.
 I ignored these errors as it was not in any code I had written and because it is a popular django library I presume these are false positives.
 Below you can see a screenshot of the errors.

 ![Register validation](readme-docs/images/htmladdrecipe.jpg)
 - - -